-- Regularly review your GAfutures Dashboard.
-Start your year by looking over the Plan&Pay4CollegeGA 11th grade letter and check your HOPE GPA. - Meet with your school counselor to make sure you are on track to graduate and meet all necessary requirements for graduation, academic rigor and college admissions and investigate dual enrollment options. - Continue to explore career options, how much education you'll need and the earning potential. - Continue to research colleges and what you should look for to make sure you find a good fit.
+- Meet with your school counselor to make sure you are on track to graduate and meet all necessary requirements for graduation, academic rigor and college admissions. - Continue to explore career options, how much education you'll need and the earning potential. - Continue to research colleges and what you should look for to make sure you find a good fit.
 Talk to your parents about your choices, and ask them to help you clarify goals and priorities. - Go to a PROBE College Fair.
 If your school has a financial aid night, be sure to attend. - Review your family's financial situation and make sure you're planning for the cost of college appropriately.
 Visit the College Money Matters section and net price calculators on GAfutures.org for suggestions.
-The comparison tool at consumerfinance.gov is another helpful resource to compare college costs and financial aid offers. - Consider opening a 529 College Saving Plan it's never too late to begin saving for college. - Take the PSAT/NMSQT to qualify for scholarships and programs associated with the National Merit Scholarship Program. - Register for and take exams like the SAT and the ACT for college admission.
+The comparison tool at consumerfinance.gov is another helpful resource to compare college costs and financial aid offers. - Take the PSAT/NMSQT to qualify for scholarships and programs associated with the National Merit Scholarship Program. - Register for and take exams like the SAT, SAT Subject Test and the ACT for college admission.
 Check for free test prep classes in your area. - Start drafting essays to use for scholarships and college admissions applications. - Search for scholarships you may be eligible for to help pay for college on GAfutures, as well as through your school counselor, community, family and friends.
-Ask your parents if their employer offers scholarships for the children of employees. - Schedule campus visits or contact colleges you are interested in attending to request information about financial aid, admission requirements, applications and deadlines.
+Ask your parents if their employer offers scholarships for the children of employees. - Schedule campus visits or contact colleges you are interested in attending to request information about financial aid, admission requirements, applications and deadlines. - Consider completing college-level coursework through dual enrollment.